puppetlabs/puppet-specifications/language/types_values_variables.md

 All numeric variables are said to exist.
 If they have not been set by the last match expression in the same scope, they evaluate to `undef`.

+Variables that have not been assigned, do not exist, and thus do not have a value.
+When strict variables feature is turned off, a reference to such a variable results in the value `undef`.

 Conversions and Promotions
 ===
-The Puppet Programming Language is in general dynamically typed (everything is an Object unless declared otherwise).
+The Puppet Programming Language is in general dynamically typed (everything is an Object or Type unless declared otherwise).
 There are various operators that perform type coercion / transformation if required and when possible, there are functions that perform explicit type conversion, and there are typed parameters that will perform type conversion when required and possible.